-2.11 There is an emphasis upon communications, transport and accessibility.
+- 2.11 There is an emphasis upon communications, transport and accessibility.
 Policy CS7 promotes an integrated set of measures which include protecting and enhancing the local cycling, footpath, bridleway and canal networks as local transport routes and for recreation and leisure use.
-Public transport is identified as a very limiting problem, particularly in terms of access to the shopping centres and neighbouring towns and villages, with the exception of the link between Shrewsbury and Stoke/Hanley route which passes through Market Drayton.

-2.12 Management of water is a critical issue again covered by a comprehensive policy (Policy CS18).
-It includes protection from flood risk and the Shropshire Water Cycle Study suggests flood risk may present some constraint to the north (Sytch Brook) and south (River Tern).
+Public transport is identified as a very limiting problem, particularly in terms of access to the shopping centres and neighbouring towns and villages, with the exception of the link between Shrewsbury and Stoke/Hanley route which passes through Market Drayton. - 2.12 Management of water is a critical issue again covered by a comprehensive policy (Policy CS18).
+It includes protection from flood risk and the Shropshire Water Cycle Study suggests flood risk may present some constraint to the north (Sych Brook) and south (River Tern).
 Development to East and West is less constrained by flood risk.
 There are also some recorded minor incidents of surface water flooding.
-The whole of the North East Spatial Zone defined in the Core Strategy is a Nitrate Vulnerability Zone with nitrate pollution identified as a problem for the water environment.

-2.13 Policies CS17, MD12 and MD13 seek to protect the County's natural and historic environmental resources, including their connectivity as a multifunctional network.
+The whole of the North East Spatial Zone defined in the Core Strategy is a Nitrate Vulnerability Zone with nitrate pollution identified as a problem for the water environment. - 2.13 Policies CS17, MD12 and MD13 seek to protect the County's natural and historic environmental resources, including their connectivity as a multifunctional network.
 Their enhancement and the network's expansion is also sought.
 Financial contributions will be sought towards their improvement and the creation of new environmental sites and corridors and the provision for long term management and maintenance.
 There is an evidence base that identifies sites and corridors that will be regularly updated.
-The Shropshire Union Canal is identified as a significant environmental corridor place within such areas and includes, among others, development where the local significance outweighs the value of the minerals.

-2.14 Market Drayton is surrounded by deposits of sand and gravel which are shown in Shropshire Core Strategy as safeguarded under Policy CS20.
-However, Policy MD16 sets out provisions that might enable non-mineral development to take
+The Shropshire Union Canal is identified as a significant environmental corridor - 2.14 Market Drayton is surrounded by deposits of sand and gravel which are shown in Shropshire Core Strategy as safeguarded under Policy CS20.
+However, Policy MD16 sets out provisions that might enable non-mineral development to take place within such areas and includes, among others, development where the local significance outweighs the value of the minerals.